saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#collectionreorderproducts">CollectionReorderProducts</a></td>
 <td>

-Reorder the products of a collection
+Reorder the products of a collection.

 </td>
 </tr>